Skip to Content

 Calorie Content and Weight Management

-1. One cup equals 15% of a small dog’s daily calories
+1. One cup is like 15% of a small dog’s daily calorie intake.

 Alternatives to Cheerios for Dogs